Marijke Mars

 Marijke Elizabeth Mars (born 1965) is an American billionaire heiress and businesswoman.
-In March 2018 Forbes estimated her wealth to be $5.9 billion.
+In March 2018 Forbes estimated her net worth to be $5.9 billion.
 She was ranked as the 30th-richest woman in the world, a position shared with her three sisters.
+As of February 2026, Forbes estimated her net worth to be $11.4 billion.

 Marijke Mars is a fourth generation member of the Mars family.
 Her father was the late Forrest Mars Jr. (1931–2016).
 She has three sisters: Pamela Mars-Wright, Valerie Mars and Victoria B. Mars.
 She inherited about an 8 percent stake on Mars Inc. in 2016, which made her a billionaire.
 According to Forbes, her shares were valued at $5.9 billion (March 2018).

 She graduated (B.A./B.Sc.) from Duke University.
 After her graduation she worked as a regional manager for Kal Kan Foods, one of Mars Inc.'s pet food companies.
 Currently, she works at Mars Food.
 She married Stephen J. Doyle in 1991, but divorced in 2000.